Carpal Tunnel Surgery

 Many studies however used multiple interventions, often with unsatisfactory control groups, making it very hard to disentangle the effects of single therapies in order to test the effect of any one intervention.
 A good example of this is (Pomerance 2007) - a study which treated one group of patients simply with a recommendation for some exercises to be done at home and a second group with a therapist directed programme of interventions - 6 sessions of nerve gliding, range of motion and strengthening exercises, massage and 'fluidotherapy'.
 No difference in outcome was observed in the more intensively treated group.

-A pilot study has suggested that a programme of 'sensory relearning' - essentially practice at discriminating different textures, shapes and sensations with the fingers (Jerosch-Herold 2012) after surgery might improve sensory recovery but this requires further study.
+A pilot study suggested that a programme of 'sensory relearning' - essentially practice at discriminating different textures, shapes and sensations with the fingers (Jerosch-Herold 2012) after surgery might improve sensory recovery but the follow-up definitive study has now been published and failed to demonstrate the same benefit (Jerosch-Herold 2016)

 In the absence of any very clear evidence to favour one post-operative regime over another our current recommendations for what to do after surgery can be read in the 'information for Kent Patients' section, but every patient should follow their own surgeon's recommendations on post-operative care.
 We favour early mobilisation with only a short period in a bulky dressing.
 Exercises probably do no harm and may be recommended for home use but do not need to be supervised by a physiotherapist.
 Firm massage of the scar during the healing period MAY help to reduce scar tenderness and thickening but needs to be studied systematically.